rahildoshi97/materforge/paper/paper.md

 MaterForge is an extensible, open-source Python library that streamlines the definition and use of material properties in numerical simulations.
-The library allows users to define complex material behaviors-ranging from simple constants to experimental data in human-readable YAML configuration files.
+The library allows users to define complex material behaviors, ranging from simple constants to experimental data in human-readable YAML configuration files.
 These are automatically converted into symbolic mathematical expressions for direct use in scientific computing frameworks.
 MaterForge supports different material types, offers multiple property definition methods, and intelligently manages dependencies between different material properties.
-It is designed for high-performance computing applications, and serves as a seamless bridge between experimental data and numerical simulation, making sophisticated material modeling accessible to a broader scientific community.
+It is designed for high-performance computing applications and serves as a seamless bridge between experimental data and numerical simulation, making sophisticated material modeling accessible to a broader scientific community.